Rade58/shaders_patterns/README.md

 Only `vUv.xy` and `vUv.yx` will have same color mix but inverted as I once said, but it will be completelly diffrent color nuance or mix from `vUv.xx`

 Also `vUv.xx` and `vUv.yy` wil produce same color mix or nuance but inverted

+# The rest of info is in fragment shader comments